felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-FFLF.md

 # Guide to ComfyUI - First Frame Last Frame (FFLF)

-Suppose you have tow images that you want to use as initial and final frame of a certain scene or short video.
-It is possible to use Wan to create a video connectiong both frames as first and last frame.
+First Frame Last Frame (FFLF), or First Last Frame (FLF), is a method to create a video where its first and last frames match the images provided.
+Suppose you have two images that you want to use as initial and final frames of a certain scene or short video.
+It is possible to use Wan to create a transition video between both frames as first and last frame.
+The approach is very similar to the I2V workflow, but here we use two input images and the node *WanFirstLastFrametoVideo* instead of *WanImageToVideo*.
+This is the only difference between these workflows.

+Below we show an example where we extracted the first and last frames of an existing video and fed them to the FFLF workflow.

 <table>
   <tr>